chrisjohnson3/azure-arc-management/README.md

 ### Enable-AzureArcSABenefits-ResourceGroup.ps1

-Enable benefits for all servers in a resource group.
+Enable benefits for all servers in a resource group:

 ```powershell
 .\Enable-AzureArcSABenefits-ResourceGroup.ps1 -ResourceGroupName "my-rg"